AT-Publishing/website/_posts/2017-03-18-eth-fundamental-change.md

 ---
 layout: at-trading
 date: 2017-03-18 17:20
-title: "Alphabay to adopt ETH for payments ahead of new privacy features"
+title: "(2017 Report) Alphabay to adopt ETH for payments ahead of new privacy features"
 description: "With ZCash on Ethereum (ZoE) a fundamental change in ETH is possibly ahead."
-categories:
+categories: ["reports"]
-- "altcoins"

 permalink: zoe-ethereum-alphabay/
 image: